 Why a website?

 UMass WorldWide allows the campus to share its story of engagement – inclusive of outreach, partnerships, engaged scholarship, community engaged research, service learning, civic engagement, public research, technology transfer – and the cumulative impact on society.
-The campus’s designation five years ago as one of the first round of “Community Engaged Universities” by the Carnegie Foundation gave a name to something we, on campus, already knew we were doing: making a profound, transformative contribution to the common good through research, teaching, and creative activity.
+The campus’s designation in 2008 as one of the first round of “Community Engaged Universities” by the Carnegie Foundation gave a name to something we, on campus, already knew we were doing: making a profound, transformative contribution to the common good through research, teaching, and creative activity.
 The website enables the campus to make this information accessible and current.

 Questions and comments about this website should be directed to